datasnakes/rinse/README.md

 ## Installation

 Currently, rinse is in the alpha stage of development.
-The latest release can be installed from PyPI, or the development version can be installed from the *dev-master* branch on GitHub.
+The latest release can be installed from PyPI or the development version can be installed from the *dev-master* branch on GitHub.

 ### Latest Release